-- All school and central operations will use appropriate computer technology to enhance planning, communication, financial management, and the flow of information. - Services will be available to assist schools and central service departments in formulating and implementing plans for computer technology. - All schools and central service departments will plan effectively for computer technology integration and change.
+- All students will have access to and use computer technology to enhance learning across the curriculum. - All teachers will have access to and use computer technology to enhance teaching, planning, assessing, reporting, and personal professional development. - All school and central operations will use appropriate computer technology to enhance planning, communication, financial management, and the flow of information. - Services will be available to assist schools and central service departments in formulating and implementing plans for computer technology. - All schools and central service departments will plan effectively for computer technology integration and change.